 Pastor Prince believes that as he shares about the tabernacle and especially on the menorah (also referred to as the lampstand), the light of God’s Word will bring light to our situations.

-Within the Holy Place of the tabernacle, there are three pieces of furniture: the mercy seat, the golden boards, and the menorah (the lampstand).
+Within the Holy Place of the tabernacle, there are three pieces of furniture: the altar of incense, table of showbread, and the menorah (the lampstand).

 “You shall also make a lampstand of pure gold”